 Describe how the solution works including what it looks like, what it entails, how it has become part of your business and how it is used and operated (include photos or videos if possible).

-What were some of the challenges or barriers involved and how did you overcome them (business size, resources, geography)?
+List and explain some of the challenges or barriers involved and how you overcame them (business size, resources, geography)?

-Outline how successful the solution was and how it improved work health and safety.
+Outline the success of the solution and how it improved work health and safety.

 Explain the effect the solution had on training, morale, productivity and safety culture.
 How was this measured?

-Provide evidence of how the solution has directly improved injury rates, workers’ compensation premiums, housekeeping/site appearance, and monitoring, assessment and reporting processes.
+Provide evidence of how the solution has directly reduced or eliminated risks, improved injury rates, workers’ compensation premiums, housekeeping/site appearance, and monitoring, assessment and reporting processes.

 Can (or has) the solution been applied and adapted in other workplaces, and if so, what feedback have you received?